 - How will you meld all these things together to create a prosperous business?

-These are the primary reasons why you’re going into business and they should always be at the forefront of your mind when making decisions.
+These are the main reasons why you’re going into business and they should always be top of mind when making decisions.

 You also want to focus on your big life dreams.